ADiP: Adaptive-Precision Systolic Array for Matrix Multiplication Acceleration: Related Work Background

 \subsection{Related Work}

-Reconfigurable and adaptive precision architectures have emerged as key enabler to balance performance, energy efficiency, and flexibility in accelerating deep learning workloads.
+Reconfigurable and adaptive-precision architectures have emerged as key enabler to balance performance, energy efficiency, and flexibility in accelerating deep learning workloads.
 Among these, systolic arrays stand out due to their inherent data reuse capabilities and spatial parallelism, which are highly effective for matrix multiplication, the core operation in Transformer models.
-Recent research has investigated dynamic precision scaling within systolic architectures, allowing the run-time adjustment of operand bitwidths to match the varying precision demands across different workloads.
+Recent research has investigated dynamic precision scaling within systolic array architectures, allowing the run-time adjustment of operand bitwidths to match the varying precisions across different workloads.

-Prior research has primarily focused on developing variable-precision PE.
+Prior research has primarily focused on developing adaptive-precision PE.
+The architectural design includes bit-serial architectures \cite{lascorz2024atalanta, judd2016stripes, umuroglu2018bismo} and multiplication decomposition architectures \cite{peltekis2023arrayflex, gope2020high, li2022low, li2023precision, liu2025multi, yangbitsystolic, dnpu2017, lee2018unpu, yang2022dtqatten}.
 Data-gating is the most widely used method because it simply gates the MSBs to zero \cite{camus2019review}.
 However, the gated logic cannot be exploited for higher throughput, and its area becomes unutilized.
 Another approach is dynamic voltage-accuracy-frequency scaling (DVAFS), which enables various precision computations and increases parallelism by reusing full-adder cells that are inactive at scaled precision \cite{camus2019review}.
 However, it does not account for variable inputs.
-Divide-and-conquer (D\&C) PE is another approach, in which the full precision multiplier is built from shifted binary additions of partial products \cite{liupscnn}.
+Divide-and-conquer (D\&C) PE is another approach, wherein full-precision multiplier is built from shifted binary additions of partial products \cite{dnpu2017}.
 The intermediate sums correspond directly to the results of the scaled multiplication.
-The first operand is common to all subword computations, allowing parallelization when one operand has to remain at full precision.
+The first operand is common to all subword computations, allowing parallelization when one operand has to remain at full-precision.
 The second operand is split into parallel subwords, doubling the number of operations per cycle for lower-precision computation.
-Bit-serial designs allow fully variable bit precision with additional latency and energy overheads \cite{lee2018unpu}.
-In this approach, bit-serial MAC receives weights through 1-bit iterations, while activations are sent bit by bit or in a parallel manner \cite{yangbitsystolic}.
+Bit-serial architectures perform matrix multiplication through bit-wise computations.
+In this approach, bit-serial multiply-accumulate (MAC) receives weights through 1-bit iterations, while activations are sent bit-wise or in a parallel manner \cite{umuroglu2018bismo}.
+These architectures are useful for quantized workloads with variable precision; however, their performance is degraded by additional energy consumption overhead and design complexity.